 Pescadero Marsh Natural Preserve, Central California

-This preserve is right behind the wild and beautiful Pescadero State Beach and it’s worth a visit not only because of the wildflowers but also because it’s an excellent place for bird-watching.
+This preserve is right behind the wild and beautiful Pescadero State Beach.
+It’s worth a visit not only because of the wildflowers, but also because it’s an excellent place for bird-watching.
 About 200 species of birds have been recorded in the marsh and more than 60 nest there, too – for example the Great Blue Heron.

 Both spring and summer feature a broad spectrum of wildflowers in the marsh and on the beach bluff trail.
 Wildflowers have already been in bloom when we visited it at the beginning of March last year.
 And by the way, just walking on the beach is a lovely romantic addition for couples and sentimental dreamers.